To continue to grow in the years ahead, our economy needs new transport connections that connect skills to jobs, and goods to market.

 Digital signalling unlocks the space needed to enable greater flexibility about where, when and how fast trains run.
 Currently, timetables are planned, mostly manually, between two and four years in advance and are then largely fixed.
 Digital Traffic Management transforms this, harnessing modern analytics to create more effective ‘conflict–free’ timetables and options for new train paths that can be adjusted as demand changes from day to day, week to week and season to season.

-The result is a railway that meets the demand for faster journeys, connects the economies of our core cities and increases the economic benefit of major enhancements now underway, such as HS2 and Crossrail.
+The result is a railway that meets the demand for faster journeys, connects the economies of our core cities and increases the economic benefit of major enhancements now underway.